moderntribe/square1-global-docker/README.md

 ### Usage

-- Run `sq1` to see a command list.
+- Run `so` to see a command list.
-- To pass arguments to a command, separate the arguments with `--`, e.g. `sq1 wp cli info -- --format=json`
+- To pass arguments to a command, separate the arguments with `--`, e.g. `so wp cli info -- --format=json`

 ```
 SquareOne Global Docker 1.1.0-beta